Respect for human rights

 - 1 Our stance on international norms and laws

-Our Behavioral Guidelines stipulate that we "Will respect people and strive to create an engaging workplace," as good corporate citizens and our Global Code of Conduct & Ethics (COCE) specifies our respect for human rights and stresses our consideration for human rights.
+Our Behavioral Guidelines stipulate that “We wil respect people and strive to create an engaging workplace," as good corporate citizens and our Global Code of Conduct & Ethics (COCE) specifies our respect for human rights and stresses our consideration for human rights.

-We particularly strive to ensure that there is no discrimination against gender, age, nationality, race, skin color, ethnicity, religion, sexual orientation, disabilities, political views, or other factors in our workplaces, to establish policies to prohibit forced labor, child labor and unreasonably low wage labor, to eliminate inadequate employment and pay above the minimum wage in compliance with labor laws and regulations of countries in which we operate and to protect the right to privacy and freedom of expression of all individuals with whom we engage in the course of our company activities.
+We particularly strive to ensure that there is no discrimination or harassment against gender, age, place of origin, nationality, race, skin color, ethnicity, religion, gender identity, sexual orientation, pregnancy, disabilities, political views, or other factors in our workplaces, to establish policies to prohibit forced labor, child labor and unreasonably low wage labor, to eliminate inadequate employment and pay above the minimum wage in compliance with labor laws and regulations of countries in which we operate, and will strive to provide wages that exceed both the legal minimum wage and a living wage, and to protect the right to privacy and freedom of expression of all individuals with whom we engage in the course of our company activities.

 - 2Scope of application

 This policy applies to all officers and employees.
-We also expect all of our business partners, including suppliers, to understand and comply with this policy.
+We also expect all stakeholders, including suppliers and business partners, to understand and comply with this policy.

 - 3Human rights due diligence